19 electronics manufacturing process challenges and solution

 • Signal integrity — High-speed signals are susceptible to crosstalk and other forms of signal degradation.
 Good DFM practices help to ensure that signals maintain their integrity throughout the PCB.

-PCB layout is a critical part of the product designs process, and DFM helps optimize the layout for manufacturability.
+PCB layout is a critical part of the product design process, and DFM helps optimize the layout for manufacturability.
 Electronic designers can create PCBs that are both easy to manufacture and meet electrical performance requirements by considering a wide range of factors.

-PRO TIP: PCB manufacturers produce different types of PCB boards.
+PCB manufacturers produce different types of PCB boards.
 When looking for PCB designs, make sure you’re purchasing the correct board for your product.
 The common types of PCB boards are:

 • Single layer with a copper layer